10 minutes Reading time

 Spire Healthcare who is ranking in position one for the term also has a helpful guide on their Neck Lift page which covers all the FAQs.

-With this being such a varied digital landscape in terms of search engine results, and with local results winning most of the terms, you might find that using paid media is the way forward to appearing at the top of the page.
+With this being such a varied digital landscape in terms of search engine results, and with local results winning most of the terms, you might find that using PPC in the cosmetic surgery industry is the way forward to appearing at the top of the page.

 Well done to Sk:n who has the top ad slot for the highest competition term, ‘laser hair removal’.